 As a guest clinician, lecturer, and featured article writer for many professional voice publications, Dr. Dyer is well recognized in the US and abroad for her expertise in vocal science and new technology that allows greater understanding of the scientific workings of the voice.
 She utilizes VoceVista and Madde acoustic software, along with traditional teaching strategies, to help students more fully understand and develop their vocal instrument.

-Dr. Dyer has had numerous students in first run and revival Broadway shows such as Light in the Piazza, The King and I, and the forthcoming in October, 2015, On Your Feet (her student, Ana Villafañe will sing the title role of Gloria Estefan).
+Dr. Dyer has had numerous students in first run and revival Broadway shows such as Light in the Piazza, The King and I, and in October, 2015, On Your Feet (her student, Ana Villafañe sang the title role of Gloria Estefan).
 She has had several students successfully sing in District Metropolitan Opera Auditions.
 Many of her students have flourished in graduate and undergraduate programs at Indiana University, University of Michigan, Juilliard School of Music, Academy of Vocal Arts, Carnegie Mellon, New England Conservatory of Music and now sing professionally or teach at universities across the country.

 Dr. Dyer is one of only 40 individuals nationwide who are designated as Distinguished Colleagues, having completed the Oren Brown Professional Development Program from the New York Singing Teachers Association (NYSTA).
 A frequent adjudicator in the Los Angeles area for various musical organizations as the NATS-LA and the MTAC, Dr. Dyer has also written articles for the NATS Journal of Singing and NYSTA VoicePrints.